rpnfan/Anymak/README.md

-Anymak:END -- multi-lingual keyboard layout ⇒ E = English, N = Nederlands, D = Deutsch
+anymak:END -- multi-lingual keyboard layout ⇒ E = English, N = Nederlands, D = Deutsch
   END = final destination of my keyboard layout journey :-) Umlauts, Trema and accents needed for German and Dutch are easily accesible (only 2 keystrokes needed),
     while French and Spanish are also supported as second priority language,